-The following table provides certain information about the investments included in the Portfolio and reflects data as of March 21, 2007.
+The following table provides certain information about the investments included in the Portfolio and reflects data as of February 16, 2007.
+Prior to the execution of the definitive acquisition agreement, there may be limited changes to the Portfolio reflected in the preliminary prospectus as a result of market pricing, credit quality changes or redemptions.
+Any changes to the Portfolio will be reflected in the final prospectus.
 GSC Group purchased all of the Portfolio assets from time to time from agent banks or in the open market, with the first purchase occurring on June 19, 2000.
-At March 21, 2007, the aggregate market value of the investments was \$98 million.
-In the event that the net proceeds we receive from this offering are less than the aggregate market value of the investments, we will only purchase a portion of the Portfolio.
+At February 16, 2007, the aggregate market value of the investments was \$181 million.
 Assuming we purchase all of the securities in the Portfolio, we will not control any of the businesses included in the Portfolio.